-- (i) The development of land is to be generally consistent with the Staging Plan shown in Figure 2. - (ii) Each Stage may be subdivided into substages.
-The substages should be identified in a report to accompany the development application for subdivision, together with a description of the substages and the impact of the substage sequence on the provision of infrastructure. - (iii) Development of land inconsistent with the Staging Plan can occur if the proposed sequence is justified by a supporting study, to the satisfaction of the consent authority.
-The supporting study must be lodged prior to or with the relevant development application. - (iv) At a minimum, the issues to be addressed in a supporting study to vary the staging sequence include: - Impacts on the availability of urban services and infrastructure - including open space; pedestrians, cyclists and residents.
+- (i) The development of land is to be generally consistent with the 14-stage plan shown in Figure 2. - (ii) Each Stage may be subdivided into substages.
+The substages should be identified in a report to accompany the development application for subdivision, together with a description of the substages and the impact of the substage sequence on the provision of infrastructure. - (iii) Development in a manner inconsistent with the Staging Plan may occur if the proposed sequence is justified by a supporting study, to the satisfaction of the consent authority.
+The supporting study must be lodged with the relevant development application.

+At a minimum, the issues to be addressed in a supporting study to vary the staging sequence include:

-- Impacts on the development of other land/development stages. - Servicing strategy. - Cost impacts on other parties, including servicing authorities.
+- Impacts on the availability of urban services and infrastructure - including open space; pedestrians, cyclists and residents. - Impacts on the development of other land/development stages. - Servicing strategy. - Cost impacts on other parties, including servicing authorities.

-Note: If the timing of development is inconsistent with the Staging Plan there may be implications for the quantum or timing of infrastructure works or contributions required as a result of that development, so as to ensure other stages are not disadvantaged or to ensure that residents have sufficient access to urban services and infrastructure.
+(Note: If the timing of development is inconsistent with the Staging Plan there may be implications for the quantum or timing of infrastructure works or contributions required as a result of that development, so as to ensure other stages are not disadvantaged or to ensure that residents have sufficient access to urban services and infrastructure).

-- (v) All land in Iron Bark Ridge is to be serviced by reticulated water and sewerage services unless a servicing study and strategy is undertaken which justifies an alternative means of providing such services.
-The servicing strategy must be to the satisfaction of the consent authority prior to the granting of development consent. - (vi) Any offsite easements and infrastructure required to enable runoff from any Stage of the Urban Release Area is to be conveyed to waterways in a managed fashion and, is to be registered and the infrastructure connected prior to the registration of the lots within that Stage.
+- (iv) All land in Ironbark Ridge is to be serviced by reticulated water and sewerage services unless a servicing study and strategy is undertaken which justifies an alternative means of providing such services.
+The servicing strategy must be to the satisfaction of the consent authority prior to the granting of development consent. - (v) Any offsite easements and infrastructure required to enable stormwater runoff from any Stage of the Urban Release Area to be conveyed to waterways in a managed fashion, is to be registered and the infrastructure connected prior to the registration of the lots within that Stage.

 Figure 2.
-Iron Bark Ridge Extension Urban Release Area Staging Plan
+Ironbark Ridge Extension Urban Release Area Staging Plan